JuanAIDv1/Ecommerce-Data-Process/1_scraping/00_README.md

 Scrapping Module:
-This folder contains all web scraping scripts used to extract raw e-commerce data.
+This folder contains all web scrappings scripts used to extract raw e-commerce data.